Marleau helps Sharks beat Blackhawks 5-4 for 1st win

 But the Sharks got the tying goal 33 seconds later when Burns’ centering pass went off Blackhawks defenseman Connor Murphy and into the net.

+“I don’t think we played a full 60,” Shaw said.
+“We took some shifts off and it ended up in the back of our net a few times.
+They’re little mistakes that can be fixed.
+We’ve got to learn from it.”

-NOTES: Murphy made his season debut after he was activated off injured reserve.
-He had been sidelined by a groin injury. … Dell finished with 26 saves, and Crawford made 29 stops.
+NOTES: The Sharks scored five goals in their first four games combined. … Murphy made his season debut after he was activated off injured reserve.
+He had been sidelined by a groin injury. … Dell finished with 26 saves, and Crawford made 29 stops. … The Sharks went 2 for 3 on the power play.
+They were 1 for 17 with the man advantage coming into the game.

 UP NEXT